open2b/scriggo-site/doc/developers/vm.md

 ### RemU, RemU8, RemU16, RemU32

-The `RemU` instructions compute the remainder of the operands addressed by `a` and `b` and stores the result in `c`.
+The `RemU` instructions compute the remainder of the operands addressed by `a` and `b` and store the result in `c`.
 The operands are unsigned integers.
 For the remainder on floating point and signed integers see `Rem` instructions.

 The second operand `b` can be an integer constant between 1 and 256: